Such-a/CloudFormation_2025_such_a/README.md

 If the PublicAccessBlockConfiguration Property exists and one of its parameters (for example, BlockPublicAcls) is false, then a Tag named PublicAccessAllowed with a value of true is required.

 Customize your .cfnlintrc with cfn-lint to make your custom rule as customizable as possible.

+📌##################################### 🚀task6 ############################## 📌

+Your company needs to automatically create two types of environments (for example, "test" and "production") using CloudFormation.
+Each environment may or may not have its own S3 Bucket for logging.
+Additionally, if an S3 Bucket is created, it must have a Bucket Policy set on it.

+Create a CloudFormation template that accepts the following Parameters:

+EnvironmentType (Type: String): Valid values: test or production.
+This parameter specifies which type of environment is being created.
+CreateLoggingBucket (Type: String): Valid values: true or false.
+This parameter specifies whether to create an S3 Bucket for logging.

+Use the Conditions section:
+Create a condition called ShouldCreateLoggingBucketCondition that will be true if the value of the CreateLoggingBucket parameter is true.
+Create a condition called IsProductionEnvironmentCondition that will be true if the value of the EnvironmentType parameter is production.

+Create the following Resources:

+S3 Bucket for Logging (AWS::S3::Bucket):
+This resource should only be created if the ShouldCreateLoggingBucketCondition condition is true.

+The Bucket Name (BucketName) should include the environment type (e.g., test-logs-your-unique-id or prod-logs-your-unique-id).
+You can do this by using the Fn::Join or Fn::Sub functions with the EnvironmentType parameter and AWS::AccountId for uniqueness.
+S3 Bucket Policy (AWS::S3::BucketPolicy):

+This resource should only be created if the S3 Bucket for Logging has been created (i.e., the ShouldCreateLoggingBucketCondition condition is true).
+The policy should grant s3:GetObject permission on this Bucket.
+Important: Creating an S3 Bucket Policy must be dependent on creating an S3 Bucket.
+Use the DependsOn attribute to ensure that the Bucket Policy is created only after the Bucket is successfully created.

+EC2 Instance (AWS::EC2::Instance) (conditional):
+This resource should only be created if the IsProductionEnvironmentCondition condition is true.
+Use a test ImageId (for example, the Amazon Linux 2 AMI ID appropriate for the region) and InstanceType (for example, t2.micro).

+Use Outputs:
+If the S3 Bucket was created, output the LoggingBucketName (the name of the S3 Bucket).
+If the EC2 Instance was created, output the ProductionInstanceId (the ID of the EC2 Instance).